BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_4__create_an_objective_chomping_space_cabbage.md

 ## Part 4 – Create an objective (chomping space cabbage) and collision checking {#part-4-create-an-objective-chomping-space-cabbage-and-collision-checking}

-OK so now you have your turtle that we can move around the screen and if we bump into any of the boarders your turtle will bounce off at 180<sup>0</sup>.
+OK so now you have your turtle that we can move around the screen and if we bump into any of the borders your turtle will bounce off at 180<sup>0</sup>.
 Now we need an objective for the game, something for your turtle to do and to score points for doing.
-For this game you are going to have your turtle chase and chomps space cabbages because we are making a green cicle object for your turtle to chase.
+For this game you are going to have your turtle chase and chomps space cabbages because we are making a green circle object for your turtle to chase.
 You could choose a different colour and shape such as space cheese (e.g. yellow triangle)

 Step 1.
 Create the goal / objective, type the following under the # Create food section after player.speed(0)